Friday, December 06, 2013

 Wes served as Head Dive Coach at Greenwich Country Club, Stanwich Country Club, and the Tri-state team out of the New Canaan YMCA.
 He was also a Gymnastics and Tumbling coach for the New Canaan YMCA.

 Coach Wes recently moved to the District of Columbia and joined the MDC Staff in September 2011.
-Wes spends most of his time coaching all levels of diving at KSAC, with occasional appearances at GISC, MLK, and OSC.
+Wes spends most of his time coaching the National Team at KSAC and the Dryland Training Center.
 Off the pool deck Wes is a freelance Graphics Designer, Illustrator and artist.
-He has used his considerable skills to help develop the MDC web site and marketing materials.
+He has used his considerable skills to help develop the MDC web site, wrangle our registration system, and create our marketing materials.

 Contact Coach Wes at MDCMattice@gmail.com